ryanmio/LittleFallsVA/exampleSite/content/english/store/product-7.md

 draft: false
 ---

-Wear this comfortable and stylish blue unisex t-shirt to show your support for the renaming movement to Little Falls.
-Spread the message of inclusivity and historical awareness.
+Grab a Little Falls sticker to show your support and spark conversations about the renaming movement.
+On sale during launch!